 - Peer inside the lavishly furnished rooms of Buckingham Palace during the annual summer opening of the Queen's official London residence.

 Unmissable July events in London

 - Get set for a summer of fun at the Royal Docks during the Join the Docks festival – find silent disco tours, lively celebrations and a bunch of outdoor activities to try out, including water sports!

 Outdoor activities in July

-- If rock, pop or dance music is your thing, head to one of London's music festivals in July.
+- Head to one of London's music festivals in July.
 Fun-filled options include Lovebox, Barclaycard presents British Summer Time and Somerset House's Summer Series.

 - Shop on a traffic-free Regent Street, tuck into foodie treats and enjoy free entertainment during Summer Streets.

-- Drop by one of London's many open-air summer festivals along the banks of the Thames, from Underbelly Festival to Greenwich+Docklands International Festival.
+- Drop by one of many open-air summer festivals and spend a day out in London at Underbelly Festival or Greenwich+Docklands International Festival.